List of Iranian submissions for the Academy Award for Best International Feature Film: Political persecution of filmmakers

 Since its Revolution, Iran has only submitted films considered adequate with the regime's Islamic law, banning several productions, arresting filmmakers and actors, and thus making impossible for them to participate in the category selection process.
-Despite being persecuted, many filmmakers have been shooting illegally in Iran in partnership with international production companies and international crew members (producers, editors, cinematographers), allowing other countries to selected the film as its official entry.
+Despite being persecuted, many filmmakers have been shooting illegally in Iran in partnership with international production companies and international crew members (producers, editors, cinematographers), allowing other countries to selected their films as its official entry.

 In 2024, Germany submitted for the first time a film not in the German language, the Iranian co-produced The Seed of the Sacred Fig by Mohammad Rasoulof, which follows the anti-regime 2022–2023 protests in Iran.
-Rasoulof himself was persecuted and incarcerated several times, until fleeing to Germany few weeks after wrapping the film's production.
-The film was nominated in the category.
+Rasoulof was incarcerated several times for filming numerous political films without a permit, until 2024 when he successfully escaped to Germany alongside other cast and crew members.
+The film was ultimately nominated in the category.

-In 2025, even though France is well known for its protection of the local cinema industry, the country submitted an Iranian co-production in Persian for the first time: It Was Just an Accident by Jafar Panahi, which follows the political repression in Iran and the social paranoia created by it.
-Panahi, also persecuted and incarcerated several times, made the film without official filming permission from the Iranian authorities.
-Although the filmmaker was allowed for the first time in more than twenty years to leave Iran, for the film world premiere at Cannes where it won the Palme d'Or, the production didn't receive the government approval to be screened in Iranian cinemas.
+In 2025, France (known for the protection of its local cinema industry) submitted It Was Just an Accident by Jafar Panahi, an Iranian co-production shot in Persian.
+The film follows the political repression in Iran and the social paranoia created by it.
+Panahi, also persecuted and incarcerated several times, made the film without an official filming permission.
+Although the filmmaker was allowed for the first time in more than twenty years to leave Iran, attending the film world premiere at 2025 Cannes Film Festival where it won the Palme d'Or, the production didn't receive a governmental approval to be screened in Iranian cinemas.
+The film was ultimately nominated in the category and was also nominated for Best Original Screenplay.

-Also in at least twelve occasions, films made by Iranian directors represented other countries: I Love Vienna (Austria), Persepolis (France), For a Moment, Freedom (Austria), Baba Joon (Israel), Utopia (Afghanistan), Under the Shadow (United Kingdom), Parting (Afghanistan), Yeva (Armenia), Border (Sweden), Holy Spider (Denmark) and Winners (United Kingdom).
+In at least twelve occasions films made by Iranian directors represented other countries: I Love Vienna (Austria), Persepolis (France), For a Moment, Freedom (Austria), Baba Joon (Israel), Utopia (Afghanistan), Under the Shadow (United Kingdom), Parting (Afghanistan), Yeva (Armenia), Border (Sweden), Holy Spider (Denmark) and Winners (United Kingdom); but were not nominated.